survivejs/react-book/manuscript/01_webpack_compared.md

 // export at module root
 export default function () { ... };

-// or export as module function export function hello() {...};
+// or export as module function,
+// you can have multiple of these per module export function hello() {...};
 ```